-The Company's Internal Model brings together the underlying risk and capital management processes by which the Company assesses, monitors and measures the Company's risks, review the business against risk appetite and tolerances and project the solvency position over the business plan.
+Given the relative nascency of the business and relatively strong level of capitalisation currently, it was decided to use the Bermudian Economic Balance Sheet ("EBS") balance sheet as the CISSA basis.
+The EBS position is assessed under various stresses in the CISSA and relative to the Company's capital risk appetite, which broadly aims to withstand an adverse loss event and still maintain a margin above its regulatory target capital level.
+The Company's EBS basis together with its capital risk appetite brings together the underlying risk and capital management processes by which the Company assesses, monitors and measures the Company's risks, review the business against risk appetite and tolerances and project the solvency position over the business plan.
+The exclusive use of the EBS basis for CISSA projections is seen as temporary and a more bespoke risk-adjusted measure will be adopted in due course.
 The CISSA cycle is aligned with the strategic and business planning process so that the key elements can interact and inform forward looking decision-making.